MicrosoftDocs/customer-insights/ci-docs/export-azure-synapse-analytics.md

 ## Configure an export

-To configure this export, you must have [permission](export-destinations.md#set-up-a-new-export) for this connection type.
-To configure the export with a shared connection, you need at least **Contributor** permissions in Customer Insights.
+[!INCLUDE [export-permission-include](includes/export-permission.md)] To configure the export with a shared connection, you need at least **Contributor** permissions in Customer Insights.

 1. Go to **Data** > **Exports**.